Deltares/D-FAST_Bank_Erosion/docs/mkdocs/api/bank_erosion/erosion_calculation.md

 4. **Calculate bank height** (only for the first level):
    - Determine the maximum bed elevation per cell along the bank

-5. **Get water depth along the fairway**:
+5. **Get fairway data**:
+   - Get fairway face indices from the bank
+   - Retrieve fairway data (water level, chezy, water depth) in a single call
-   - Extract water depth values from the simulation data
+   - Extract and assign the values to the SingleCalculation object
    - Update the maximum water depth if necessary

 6. **Calculate equilibrium erosion** (only for the last level):